sunnypilot/sunnypilot/README.md

 ---

 ### Smiskol URL (Quickest and Easiest)
-To install sunnyhaibin's fork, simply use the Smiskol URL (thanks [Shane](https://github.com/sshane/openpilot-installer-generator)!) on the setup screen for "Custom Software" after you factory reset or uninstalled openpilot from a previous install:
+To install sunnyhaibin's fork, simply use the Smiskol URL (thanks [Shane](https://github.com/sshane/openpilot-installer-generator)!) on the setup screen for "Custom Software" after you factory reset or uninstalled sunnypilot from a previous install:

 ```
 https://smiskol.com/fork/sunnyhaibin/<insert_branch_name>